Philosophy - Bachelor of Arts

 Asian Philosophies

-3 Credits
+3 Credits Weekly (3-0-0)

 This course provides an introduction to and survey of Eastern and Asian Philosophies.
 The course investigates philosophical traditions, including important schools and figures, from the histories of India, China and Japan.
-This includes a consideration of the Hindu or Brahmanical philosophies of the Vedas and Upanishads, Jainism, Buddhism (including Indian, Chinese and Japanese developments), Confucianism, and Taoism.
-Topics include the nature of reality, the nature of suffering and desire, the nature of a good life and good government, enlightenment, moral virtues, sageliness, view of Nature, and Eastern conceptions of the self.
+This includes a consideration of the Hindu or Brahmanical philosophies of the Vedas and Upanishads, Buddhism (including Indian, Chinese and Japanese developments), Confucianism, and Taoism.
+Topics include the nature of reality, the nature of suffering and desire, the nature of a good life and good government, enlightenment, moral virtues, sageliness, views of Nature, and Eastern conceptions of the self.

 PHIL 125